 Intramuros was Manila, for the thousands of Spanish colonists, their families, and their servants - for over 400 years, this walled city guarded the mouth of the Pasig River and served as the seat of the Spanish presence in the Philippines.

 The walled city was flattened by American bombers in World War II; only San Agustin Cathedral was left standing by the end of the war.
-(San Agustin Church was later declared an UNESCO World Heritage Site, together with a number of other Baroque Churches in the Philippines.)
+(San Agustin Church was later declared an UNESCO World Heritage Site, together with a number of other churches in the Philippines.)
 A major (and ongoing) restoration effort has brought back much of what was lost.

 Hue was the capital of Vietnam throughout the 19th and early 20th century.
 The Nguyen emperors ruled from the Hue citadel palace complex, a sprawling complex with high stone walls surrounding a series of refined palaces and temples.
 The Nguyens ruled (in fact, and later as figureheads) until 1945 - the year the last Nguyen emperor Bao Dai turned over the reins of government to the revolutionary government of Ho Chi Minh.

-Borobudur is a Buddhist monument in Central Java that stands on a stupendous scale - a Mandala-shaped structure that immortalizes Buddhist cosmology in stone.
+Borobudur is a Buddhist monument near Yogyakarta in Central Java that stands on a stupendous scale - a Mandala-shaped structure that immortalizes Buddhist cosmology in stone.
 Visitors climb a series of platforms united by a circling pathway that takes them through three levels of Buddhist cosmology.
 Visitors walking the pathway see 2,672 well-preserved relief panels that tell stories from the Buddha's life and parables from Buddhist texts.

 Angkor Wat was built between 1130 and 1150 AD by King Suryavarman II, and consists of an enormous temple pyramid covering a sprawling area measuring 4,250 by 5,000 feet, surrounded by a moat over 600 feet wide.